 At the end of the show, the border opens, and two officers on each side shake hands.
-The atmosphere is tense but mutually respectful.
+The atmosphere is tense, but mutually respectful.
 The flags are lowered, the border is closed and everyone returns proud of where they came from.

 Next Destination: From Amritsar to Bikaner by bus

 That same night we said goodbye to Amritsar, a chaotic and overpopulated city, but thanks to the Golden Temple and the Sikh culture it is worth visiting.
-Around 11 am we took a bus to Bikaner, in the state of Rajasthan, a place famous above all for the temple of Karni Mata, better known as “The Temple of Rats“.
+Around 11 am we took a bus to Bikaner, in the state of Rajasthan, a place famous above all, for the temple of Karni Mata, better known as “The Temple of Rats“.

-If you found this article interesting and practical for your trip to India help us to continue growing: comment, evaluate or share.
+If you found this article interesting and practical for your trip to India help us to continue to grow: comment, evaluate or share.
 You can also subscribe to the blog for travel updates.
 If you are planning a trip to India, you may also be interested in the list of India Travel Tips and the 3-week North India Route.